data-edu/tidyLPA/cran-comments.md

-# Note regarding submission 0 days after last submission
+## Note regarding submission 3 days since last update

-* I sincerely apologize for an oversight in not submitting the correct version of the package to CRAN - noticing that is the reason for the submission 0 days after the last submission
+* A package this package Imports (MplusAutomation) pushed a breaking update prior to submission of this package that I did not notice when I submitted
+    * This update makes the estimate_profiles_mplus() function  work with the current 0.7-1 version of the MplusAutomation package

 ## Test environments
-* local OS X install, R 3.5.1
+* local OS X install, R 3.4.2
-* ubuntu 14.04 (on travis-ci), R 3.5.1
+* ubuntu 12.04 (on travis-ci), R 3.4.2
 * win-builder (devel and release)

 ## R CMD check results